rkgtech/gigaspaces-sbp-jekyll/time-series.markdown

 {%endhighlight%}

 ### Data Partitioning
-In a partitioned space, data is routed to a particular partition based on a routing property.
-In this system we use the airline attribute as our Routing property.
-This provides data affinity so that user requests and timeSeries objects are located in the same space, which minimizes latency.
+In a partitioned clustered space, data is routed to a particular partition based on a `routing property`.
+In this system we use the `airline` attribute as our Routing property.
+This provides **data affinity** so that user requests and `timeSeries` objects are located in the same space, which minimizes latency.

 {%highlight java%}
 public abstract class TimeSeries implements java.io.Serializable {